evanshortiss/tstate-machine/README.md

 // A Reflect.defineMetata polyfill is required by tstate-machine import 'reflect-metadata';

-import { StateMachine, IStateDeclaration } from '@evanshortiss/tstate-machine';
+import { StateMachine, PartialProperties } from '@evanshortiss/tstate-machine';

 enum Colours {
   Red = 'Red',